Skip to main content

 • GET /transaction/verify/{reference} - Verify transaction status

-Send money to bank accounts and mobile money users with instant transfers and bulk processing capabilities.Key Endpoints:
+Send money to bank accounts and mobile money users with instant transfers.Key Endpoints:

 • POST /transfer/recipient - Create transfer recipient